Eldeston/Super-Duper-Vanilla/DOCUMENTATION.md

 | DEFERRED(0-99)        | None        | DEFERRED         | Post         | Iris/Optifine    |

 ## Mixed
+The following are the programs that run before deferred which are typically the translucent/solid gbuffer programs.
+This is where most of the forward rendering and everything about PBR happen.
+This section is called mix because despite being translucent, they render before deferred instead of composite.

 | Program Macros        | Blend Type  | Program Type     | Shading Type | Usage            |
 | --------------------- | ----------- | ---------------- | ------------ | ---------------- |
 | PARTICLES             | Transparent | GBUFFER          | Basic        | Iris             |